lostintangent/gistpad/README.md

 - `Gistpad: Api Url` - Specifies the GitHub API server to use.
 By default, this points at GitHub.com (`https://api.github.com`), but if you're using GitHub Enterprise, then you need to set this to the v3 API URL of your GitHub server.
 This should be something like `https://[YOUR_HOST]/api/v3`.

+- `Gistpad: Git SSO` - Specifies whether to enable single sign-in (SSO) with the `git` CLI, when you've already authenticated with github.com.
+Defaults to `true`.

 - `Gistpad: Paste Screenshot Type`: Specifies how to handle image pastes.
 Can be set to one of the following values:

   - `file` _(default)_: The pasted image is uploaded as a `.png` file to the gist, and a URL reference is added to the markdown file.